10 Best Renters Insurance Companies in Florida of 2022

-For example, we researched companies that offer discounts for bundling renters insurance with auto insurance and for security, such as having a rental behind gates or having a rental with an active security guard at the entrance of your neighborhood.
+For example, we researched companies that offer discounts for bundling renters insurance with auto insurance and security, such as having a rental behind gates or a rental with an active security guard at the entrance of your neighborhood.
 Those are just two examples.

-You may sign up with a renters insurance company that looks great, but it becomes almost useless if the customer service was unreachable, not available at certain times, and not being there 24/7.
+You may sign up with a renters insurance company that looks great, but it becomes almost useless if the customer service was unreachable, not available at certain times, and not there 24/7.

-For this reason, we looked at companies that had a web presence or mobile app where you could take care of things like file a claim, adjust your policy limits, get answers to questions you need, and more, and which were designed to save you time.
+For this reason, we looked at companies that had a web presence or mobile app where you could take care of things like file a claim, adjust your policy limits, get answers to questions you need, and more, which were designed to save you time.

 We didn’t just research renters insurance quotes in Miami.
 Since we needed to compare quotes to find the best policy, we looked at other coastal towns near Miami that had the same concerns (wind, hurricanes, etc.), such as South Beach, Orlando, Key West, and more.
-That gave us a wider picture of how insurance rates vary per town, and to see which towns had the lowest premiums, and why.
+That gave us a wider picture of how insurance rates vary per town, and see which towns had the lowest premiums and why.